Aug. 14 primary results: Wisconsin, Minnesota, Vermont, Connecticut

 The 60-year-old retired nurse will face Democratic Sen. Tammy Baldwin.

-GOP Primary - Vukmir, Leah Votes: 217,023 Vote Percentage: 49.04 %
+GOP Primary - Leah Vukmir Votes: 217,023 Vote Percentage: 49.04 %

 U.S. House of Representatives